ibm-cloud-docs/cis/cis-cli-plugin.md

     The following list is usable order options for corresponding dataset and all of order options support ASC and DESC action.
 Combine these filter options and action with `_`.

-    For example `datetime_ASC` is order by datetime ascending.
+    For example, `datetime_ASC` is order by datetime ascending.

     - `firewallEventsAdaptiveGroups` order options.
         - `datetime`